Asthma Symptoms, Triggers, and Diagnosis Facts

 The origin of asthma has never been determined.
-It’s important, however, to distinguish between etiological factors (such as genetics) and other triggers that may not produce the disease themselves but are responsible from problems in particular patients.
+It’s important, however, to distinguish between etiological factors (such as genetics) and other triggers that may not produce the disease themselves but are responsible for problems in particular patients.

 - Genetics: a family history of asthma and/or allergies related to breathing difficulties

 - Exposure to allergens: substances that produce allergies and respiratory symptoms.
-The most important ones are:

 - Microscopic fungi (a product of moisture)